AndrewWu29/andrewwu29.github.io/content/en/posts/How-to-integrate-Disqus-into-your-Hugo-site.md

 The internet's favorite comment plug-in makes it easy for publishers to bring their content to life, fuel colorful discussions, efficiently moderate comments, and build engaged communities.

-## Steps by steps to integrate Disqus into your Hugo Site
+## Step by step to integrate Disqus into your Hugo Site

 ### Step 1: Sign up for Disqus